The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Scotland: Jonathan Epstein of Celebrated Experiences.

 Don’t miss

 St. Andrews.
 Too many people think St. Andrews is just about golf.
-It is the charming and romantic seaside town on the North Sea where Will and Kate (the Prince and Princess of Wales) met while studying at its picturesque university.
-There is so much history here—which you can discover while strolling the ruins of St. Andrews Castle and St. Andrews Cathedral—and many lovely independent shops.
-A jog on the beach is also in order; you might recognize it from Chariots of Fire!
+It is also the charming and romantic seaside town on the North Sea where the Prince and Princess of Wales met while studying at its picturesque university (back when they were Will and Kate).
+There is so much to St. Andrews—which you can discover while strolling the ruins of St. Andrews Castle and St. Andrews Cathedral, its coastal hiking paths, and its many small shops.
+A jog on the beach is also in order; you might recognize it from the iconic scene in Chariots of Fire!

 Glencoe.
 Anyone passionate about scenic drives or hikes must visit the majestic Glencoe Valley.
 No matter what time of year you visit, it always looks magnificent.
 The light hits this valley from so many different angles, and the colors are always changing.
 Even in pouring rain, Glencoe puts you in a trance as waterfalls cascade onto the valley floor.
 There is also sad history here, and Jonathan’s hand-picked private guides do a great job of telling the tragic tale that led to the intense animosity between two Scottish clans, the Campbells and the MacDonalds.